Probabilistic NDVI Forecasting from Sparse Satellite Time Series and Weather Covariates: Materials

-Formally, we consider a supervised time series forecasting problem.
-Let $\{(y_t, \tau_t, x_t)\}_{t=1}^{T}$ denote the dataset, where $y_t\in\mathbb{R}$ is the reconstructed clear-sky NDVI target associated with the $t$-th target observation, $\tau_t$ is its real acquisition time, and $x_t\in\mathbb{R}^{d}$ collects the corresponding exogenous covariates.
-Given a reference index $t$, the model receives the target history $\mathbf{y}_{t-p:t-1}=(y_{t-p},\dots,y_{t-1})$, the historical covariates $\mathbf{x}_{t-p:t-1}=(x_{t-p},\dots,x_{t-1})$, and the future exogenous covariates $\mathbf{x}_{t:t+h}=(x_{t},\dots,x_{t+h})$, and predicts the future target sequence $\hat{\mathbf{y}}_{t:t+h}=(\hat{y}_{t},\dots,\hat{y}_{t+h})$.
-Here, $p$ denotes the history length and $h$ the forecasting horizon.
-Since indices $t$ refer to ordered target observations rather than fixed temporal steps, the real-time spacing between consecutive targets $\tau_{t+1}-\tau_t$ is generally irregular.
-Consequently, the effective forecasting horizon spans $\tau_{t+h}-\tau_t$ and may vary across samples depending on the Sentinel-2 acquisition schedule.
-Because clear-sky observations are not always available at every satellite overpass, the resulting NDVI time series contains missing values at several acquisition dates.
-This occurs when a Sentinel-2 acquisition is fully affected by cloud coverage, resulting in the absence of any reliable NDVI measurement at that timestamp.
-To enable consistent temporal modeling, the clear-sky NDVI signal is therefore reconstructed through temporal interpolation.
-Interpolation explicitly accounts for the actual temporal distance between consecutive satellite acquisitions, ensuring that the reconstructed signal remains aligned with the true observation timeline and does not introduce artificial temporal patterns.
-Importantly, interpolation is applied exclusively at timestamps corresponding to existing satellite acquisitions for which the vegetation signal is entirely obscured by clouds, and not at timestamps where no ground-truth acquisition is available.
-Specifically, given two consecutive clear-sky observations $(\tau_0, y_0)$ and $(\tau_1, y_1)$, the NDVI value at an intermediate acquisition timestamp $\tau \in (\tau_0,\tau_1)$ is obtained via time-aware linear interpolation as
+Formally, we consider a supervised time-series forecasting problem.
+Let $\{(y_t, \tau_t, x_t)\}_{t=1}^{T}$ denote the dataset, where $y_t\in\mathbb{R}$ is the clear-sky NDVI target at the $t$-th observation, $\tau_t$ is its acquisition time, and $x_t\in\mathbb{R}^{d}$ collects the corresponding exogenous covariates.
+Given a reference index $t$, the model receives the target history $\mathbf{y}_{t-p+1:t}=(y_{t-p+1},\dots,y_t)$, the historical covariates $\mathbf{x}_{t-p+1:t}=(x_{t-p+1},\dots,x_t)$, and the future exogenous covariates $\mathbf{x}_{t+1:t+h}=(x_{t+1},\dots, x_{t+h})$, and predicts the future target sequence $\hat{\mathbf{y}}_{t+1:t+h}=(\hat{y}_{t+1}, \dots,\hat{y}_{t+h})$.
+Here, $p$ denotes the number of historical clear-sky observations, and $h$ denotes the number of future clear-sky acquisitions to be predicted.
+Since indices refer to ordered clear-sky observations rather than fixed temporal steps, the spacing \(\tau_{t+1} - \tau_t\) between consecutive targets is generally irregular, and the effective forecasting horizon \(\tau_{t+h} - \tau_t\) varies across samples.
+Forecasting samples are generated via a sliding-window strategy defined over the sequence of available NDVI observations, which occur only at Sentinel-2 overpass timestamps.
+No target values exist between consecutive acquisitions, so the resulting series is sparse and irregularly sampled.
+The history and forecasting horizons are set to \(p=3\) and \(h=3\), with a shift of four observations, corresponding to approximately 14 days depending on the satellite revisit schedule.
+This horizon is appropriate for operational decision support, covering irrigation scheduling, fertilization, and crop management interventions before uncertainty accumulates excessively~\cite{hatfield2015temperature, cavalli2021}.